 During this first stage of the cycle, the project’s value is assessed as well as how practical it is to complete it with the resources given.
 Project managers will usually use evaluation tools to make sure that a project is not only possible but will have enough value.
 Creating a business case document will estimate the benefits of completing the project and prove if it’s worth pursuing.
 While a feasibility study will estimate the timeline and costs and evaluate the goals for the project.
 By comparing all of these results, a team can decide whether they should move on to the next step in the cycle.
 If a project is deemed impossible or not profitable, the project management life cycle ends at this step.

 Once the project has been given the go-ahead, the team begins planning in order to complete the project in a timely way while staying within budget.
-The project plan should contain needed resources and ways to acquire them, ways to communicate with stakeholders, and plans for overcoming obstacles.
+The project plan and resource plan should contain needed resources and ways to acquire them, ways to communicate with stakeholders, and plans for overcoming obstacles.
 The plan will give everyone working on the project direction and help them to understand both the broad picture of the project as well as the finer details.

 All of the hard work that went into the planning stage is now brought to fruition.
 The goal of this phase is to produce deliverables that will satisfy whoever receives them.
 In this stage, the team leaders keep everyone on task and focused on the timeline and goals.
 A successful execution depends on the thoroughness of the planning stage.